Hidden Costs After Moving Into a Home

 The best way to reduce move-in cost surprises is to keep some cash available after closing.
 A buyer who uses every available dollar to complete the transaction may have little room for the normal costs that appear immediately after possession.

 It also helps to ask better questions before closing.
 Which utilities must be transferred?
 Which appliances are included?
 Are window coverings included?
 Are there known service contracts?
 What maintenance records are available?
 Where are shutoffs located?
 Are there manuals, warranties, permits, or receipts?
-Are there immediate safety or water-risk items?

 These questions do not eliminate all costs, but they make the first month less chaotic.
 Ownership becomes easier when the owner has a plan for the property rather than simply reacting to every issue as it appears.